Summary & Highlights

 - Requires the Sagely Pill Reminder app to send notifications via your smartphone

-This pill organizer from Sagely is undoubtedly a favorite among both dementia patients and caregivers.
+This pill organizer from Sagely is undoubtedly a favorite among dementia patients and caregivers.
 It stands out because of its simple yet timeless design.
-The Sagely Smart Pill Organizer comes with 7 containers, each of which has two compartments that can hold larger-than-average medications.
+The Sagely Smart Pill Organizer has seven containers, each with two compartments holding larger-than-average medications.

 The containers are color-coded as well, making it easier for patients to remember which pills to take in the morning and evening.
 And since there are 14 compartments in total, it can be used as a weekly pill organizer for morning and evening routines or as a two-week pill organizer for those with fewer medications to take.

 The containers are attached to a magnetic tray.
-This means you can take out at many containers as you want by simply detaching them from the tray, taking them with you on-the-go.
+You can take out as many containers as you want by detaching them from the tray and taking them on the go.

-Sagely also takes pride in their Push-Through design that makes it simple and accurate to load pills.
+Sagely also takes pride in its Push-Through design that makes it simple and accurate to load pills.
 The only downside is that it doesn’t come with a physical alarm.
-You need to install the Sagely Pill Reminder app which essentially acts at the pillbox alarm.
+You need to install the Sagely Pill Reminder app, which essentially acts as the pillbox alarm.